MalenaPS/llm-systems-reliability-lab/docs/design_decision.md

 ---

-# Deterministic Artifacts for Experiment Tracking
+## Deterministic Artifacts for Experiment Tracking

-Every run generates a **manifest describing the execution context**.
+Every run generates a **manifest describing the execution context and experiment configuration**.

 Example file: